cancerbits/DElegate/README.md

 ## Progress updates

-For reporting progress updates, `scDE` relies on the `progressr` package.
+For reporting progress updates, `DElegate` relies on the `progressr` package.
 By default no progress updates are rendered, but may be turned on in an R session: `progressr::handlers(global = TRUE)` and its default presentation modified (e.g. `progressr::handlers(progressr::handler_progress)`).
 See more details at the [`progressr` website](https://progressr.futureverse.org)